How to integrate fonts on WordPress?

 Chapter 4: Other questions about WordPress fonts

 4.1.
-How do I embed a custom font on WordPress?
+How do I integrate a custom font into WordPress?

-• Code web fonts in your theme and use them ;
+• Encode web fonts in your theme and use them;

 • Install an extension on your site that allows you to use web fonts;

-4.2) How do I upload the font via the file manager in WordPress?
+4.2 How do I download fonts via the WordPress file manager?

 1. Go to your cPanel website;

-3. Go to wp-content/themes/your-theme/fonts (or create a font folder if one does not exist);
+3. Go to wp-content/themes/your-theme/fonts (or create a font folder if none exists);

 5. Unzip the font into the folder ;

-6. Make a note of the file path, as you will need to reference it in your CSS.
+6. Make a note of the file path, as you’ll need to reference it in your CSS.

 4.3.
-How to add your custom font to your theme?
+How do you add your custom font to your theme?

-This requires you to reference it in your styles.css document and specify where you want it to apply.
+This requires you to reference it in your styles.css document and specify where you want it applied.

-If you haven’t already done so, make sure you are using a child theme so that your custom CSS isn’t lost in theme updates.
+If you haven’t already done so, make sure you’re using a child theme so that your custom CSS isn’t lost during theme updates.
 We talked about this in Chapter 2.

 You can add custom CSS to your website to reference your new font.
 To do this, you have two options: